Isanti Soil & Water Conservation District

 • Planting native trees and plants.
 They help infiltrate stormwater and increase evapotranspiration.

-• Manager your own stormwater using rain gardens, rain barrels, and other similar practices.
+• Manage your own stormwater using rain gardens, rain barrels, and other similar practices.

 The SWCD may be able to provide technical assistance to make recommendations for or to design a project to reduce rainwater runoff from your property.
 We may also have funding available to assist with the costs of installing a project.